| | | THUNDERSTRUCK | | | will be exhibited at Carnation Contemporary in Portland, OR for the month of September 2019!

 | | | Thunderstruck | | | currently has exhibitions confirmed for Portland, OR in May 2019 and Brooklyn, NY in July 2019.

 Be sure to check back regularly as this project develops.

 Untitled (Noise in full color #2) curated into Manifest Gallery's International Drawing Annual (INDA) publication to be printed and distributed in summer 2018.

-Untitled (Noise in full color #2) | Colored pencil on paper | 11 x 14 inches | 2017
+Waves in full color #2) | Colored pencil on paper | 11 x 14 inches | 2017